Physical Therapy is now Primary Care for Musculoskeletal Conditions in Utah:

 Other communication accommodations available upon request.

-About the Draper Clinic (RPT) Clinic
+About the Draper (RPT) Clinic

 RPT Utah’s Draper location, conveniently located on the second floor of Lone Peak Hospital, offers a comprehensive range of physical therapy services focused on recovery, injury prevention, and overall wellness.
 Known for its team of skilled therapists, the clinic provides personalized care, leveraging evidence-based methods to support patients through their rehabilitation journey.
 Each treatment plan is designed to meet the specific needs of patients, helping them reach optimal mobility and return to daily activities safely.